Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The fourth principle of the MHD is to fast routinely.
 Fasting means taking in no (or virtually no) calories for at least 24 hours.
 It is well established that fasting initiates two extremely healthful physiological processes:

-1) Autophagy: As described previously, autophagy is the evolutionary adaptation that our bodies developed to derive health benefits from periods of food scarcity–something that was a fact of human life throughout our evolutionary history until about 150 years ago.
+1) Autophagy: As described previously, autophagy is the evolutionary adaptation that our bodies developed to derive health benefits from periods of food scarcity – a fact of human life throughout our evolutionary history until about 100 years ago.
 Winters, dry spells, rainy seasons, and migratory/hibernation patterns of animals all conspired to force upon our ancestors the practice of fasting.
-Over evolutionary time, we adapted to fasting by initiating a physiological process of cellular self-repair.
+Over evolutionary time, we adapted to fasting by initiating a physiological process of cellular cleansing and self-repair.

 During autophagy, which is widely held to begin at about 24 hours without calories, our cells begin to form structures called autophagosomes.
-Autophagosomes act like vacuum cleaners with recycling elements, sucking up cellular debris such as old proteins that have grown too stiff to fold themselves into useful shapes, and breaking them down for energy.
+Autophagosomes act like vacuum cleaners, sucking up cellular debris such as old proteins that have grown too stiff to fold themselves into useful shapes, and breaking them down for energy.

-Like the energy stored in the liver as glycogen or in adipose tissue as triglyceride, old, non-functional proteins gunking up our cells represent a kind of third energy repository.
-Cleansing our cells of these low or non-functional elements rejuvenates them while releasing needed energy through a process that keeps our metabolism high.
-Fasting is part of my anti-aging strategy.
+Like the energy stored in the liver as glycogen or in adipose tissue as triglyceride, old, non-functional proteins represent a kind of third energy repository.
+As with purging visceral fat, cleansing our cells of these low or non-functional proteins improves our health.
+It rejuvenates our cells while releasing needed energy through a process that helps keep our metabolism high when we fast.
+Fasting is an essential part of my anti-aging strategy.

 2) Fat burning: Our bodies have two main fuel sources: sugar and fat.
-When we eat diets rich in carbohydrates–especially fast carbs–our bodies choose to run on sugar because doing so is easier.
-But if there are no readily available carbs to eat and we run out of glycogen reserves, our bodies default to fat burning as their primary source of energy.
+When we eat diets rich in carbohydrates – especially fast carbs – our bodies choose to run on sugar because doing so is easier.
+But if there are no readily available carbs to eat and we start to run out of glycogen reserves in our liver and muscles, our bodies default to fat burning as their primary source of energy.

-For those who are not fat-adapted (able to switch easily back and forth between using fat and sugar for energy) from having been on a ketogenic diet for some time, fat burning generally begins around or a little before the time we enter the fasting state (at about 20-24 hours without calories) when most of the liver’s glycogen stores have been depleted.
-But exercising while fasting can dramatically shorten the time needed to begin fat burning.
-Glycogen stores deplete after about 1 - 1.5 hours of steady moderate exercise, such as a hike and, although it may be counterintuitive, getting a workout in on fasting days actually improves the fasting experience by boosting energy and mental clarity through inducing ketosis.
-Fat molecules contain more energy than sugar molecules and ketosis (fat burning) provides a lot of energy compared to sugar burning.
-I like doing short bursts of intense exercise (2-4 minutes) during my fasts, especially if I feel my energy dipping, and enjoy the burst of clarity and feeling of vitality and alertness that doing so provides.
+For those who are not fat-adapted (able to switch easily back and forth between using fat and sugar for energy) from having been on a ketogenic diet for some time, fat burning generally begins around the time when we enter the fasting state (at about 20-24 hours without calories) when most of the liver’s glycogen stores have been depleted.
+But exercising while fasting can dramatically jump-start fat burning.
+Glycogen stores deplete after about 1 - 1.5 hours of steady moderate exercise, such as hiking and, although it may be counterintuitive, getting a workout in on fasting days actually improves the fasting experience by boosting energy and mental clarity through inducing ketosis (fat burning).
+Fat molecules contain more energy than sugar molecules so ketosis provides us with a lot of energy.
+I like doing several short bursts of intense exercise (2-4 minutes) during my fasts, especially if I feel my energy dipping, and enjoy the mental clarity and feeling of vitality and alertness that doing so provides.

 Fasting v.
 Intermittent fasting

 Once this takes place, we are now in a pickle.
 We’re no longer burning fat on our calorie-reduced diet so we stop losing weight.
-In fact, typically at about 9 months into time-restricted eating, we will start to see weight beginning to creep back up.
-Worse, we’ve created a sluggish metabolism.
-If we discontinue intermittent fasting and return to eating 3 (or 4-6) times per day, raising our caloric intake back to ‘normal', we will gain weight quickly.
+In fact, typically at about 9 months into time-restricted eating/intermittent fasting, we will start to see weight beginning to creep back up.
+Worse than that, months of calorie restriction has caused us to develop a sluggish metabolism.
+If we then return to eating 3 (or 4-6) times per day, raising our caloric intake back to ‘normal', we will gain weight quickly.
 Eating the same amount of calories that used to sustain us without causing weight gain when our metabolic rate was higher (before months of intermittent fasting) is now like overeating in the context of a slower metabolism.
 Our metabolism slows down with prolonged caloric restriction (dieting or intermittent fasting) but does not speed back up when we return to eating more calories!

-Amazingly, fasting (24 or more hours without calories) does not slow our metabolism.
+Amazingly, by contrast, fasting (24 or more hours without calories) does not slow our metabolism at all.
 At about the same time that we begin to induce autophagy, we actually experience a small boost in metabolism.
-Cleaning up or replacing old, senescent cells is hard work and this keeps our metabolism high, enabling us to lose fat through fasting without saddling ourselves with a permanently slowed metabolism.
-And inducing cellular self-repair mechanisms through autophagy also helps us to lose fat without developing stretch marks or sagging skin (autophagy can minimize or prevent this).
+Cleaning up or replacing old, senescent cells is hard work which keeps our body’s metabolism high, enabling us to lose fat through fasting without saddling ourselves with a permanently slowed metabolic rate.
+And activating cellular self-repair mechanisms through autophagy enables us to avoid stretch marks and sagging skin as we lose the fat.

 Principle 5: Mix It Up